good deals on cheap 9mm ammo

 Glaser Safety Slugs are available in "Blue" or "Silver" versions.
 The latter are a little heavier for better penetration, but performance is similar.
 I would be happy with either, but Sanow prefers the Silver.
 It's up to you.

-Mag-Safes are imitations of Glasers and I cannot recommend them due to poor quality control.
+Mag-Safes are imitations of Glasers and I cannot recommend them, due to a history of poor quality control.
 Reliability is the number one requirement of a self-defense handgun and Mag-Safes don't make the grade.

 I have tried to keep specialized technical jargon to a minimum, but it will be helpful for you to understand a few terms and acronyms.

-"Wadcutter" (WC) and "semi-wadcutter" (SWC) are lead, sharp-shouldered revolver bullets with an odd cylindrical or truncated cone appearance.
+"Wadcutter" (WC) and "semi-wadcutter" (SWC) are sharp-shouldered, solid lead revolver bullets with an odd cylindrical or truncated cone appearance.
 They are designed to cut clean holes in paper targets.
 In self-defense use, they have statistically proven to be no more effective than RNL bullets.
 Factory loaded wadcutters are very low power rounds used for target shooting.
-Like all lead, bullets, they leave lead in the barrel's grooves after use.
-Unless you own a .38 or .357 revolver, forget about these.
+Like all lead bullets, they leave lead residue in the barrel's grooves after use.

 "Jacketed soft-points" (JSP) are jacketed bullets with exposed lead at the tip.
 They typically penetrate deeper and expand less than JHP bullets.
-They are usually designed for big game hunting and make poor anti-personnel rounds for handguns, but may be effective for rifles, due to the latter's high velocity.
-Never use JSP rounds in a handgun for self-defense, unless your only alternative is hard ball.
+They are usually designed for big game hunting and make poor anti-personnel rounds for handguns, but may be effective in rifles, due to the latter's high velocity.
+Avoid using JSP rounds in a handgun for self-defense, unless your only alternative is hard ball.
 (However, JSP bullets may be good choice for defense against large animal predators in the field, due to their superior penetration.)

-"Jacketed hollowpoints" (JHP) are usually the best choice for handguns and also many rifles.
+"Jacketed hollow point" (JHP) bullets are usually the best choice for handguns and also many rifles.
 They are typically very accurate.
-JHP bullets have a hollow cavity in the nose and usually expand (and stop) in the body of your attacker, transferring all their kinetic energy for maximum stopping power.
+JHP bullets have a hollow cavity in the nose and usually expand (and stop) in the body of your attacker, transferring all of their kinetic energy for maximum stopping power.
 They are the best handgun bullets available and less likely to over-penetrate than other conventional bullet designs.